Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: PRELIMINARIES

-To get the error patterns in ML order, one can 1) generate all possible error patterns $\bhe$, that is, $\sum_{j=1}^{n}{n \choose j}$ patterns, 2) sort them based on a likelihood measure such as the squared Euclidean distance $\big(\mathbf{r}-\textup{x}\big(\theta(\mathbf{r})+\bhe\big)\big)^2$, and then 3) check them using \eqref{eq:check} one by one from the smallest distance in ascending order.
+To obtain the error patterns in ML order, one can 1) generate all possible error patterns $\bhe$, that is, $\sum_{j=1}^{n}{n \choose j}$ patterns, 2) sort them based on a likelihood measure such as the squared Euclidean distance $\big(\mathbf{r}-\textup{x}\big(\theta(\mathbf{r})+\bhe\big)\big)^2$, and then 3) check them using \eqref{eq:check} one by one from the smallest distance in ascending order.
 It was numerically shown in \cite{duffy-orbgrand} that the error patterns generated by all the integer partitions of {\em logistic weights} $w_L=1,2,\dots, n(n+1)/2$ can give an order close to what we describe earlier.
-Obviously, the latter method, which is used in ORBGRAND, is more attractive as it does not need any sorting operation over a large set of metrics at every decoding step.
+Obviously, the latter method, which is used in ORBGRAND, is more attractive, as it does not need any sorting operation on a large set of metrics at every decoding step.
+Note that in conventional ML decoding, the test error patterns are not checked in ML order, and thus no sorting is required.
+The scenario described above was a hypothetical and impractical scenario that has been made possible using logistic weight.

 The logistic weight $w_L$ of a length-$n$ binary vector $\bz$ is defined as \cite{duffy-orbgrand}